-Math contests are held everywhere, but one stands above the rest—the International Mathematical Olympiad (IMO).
+Math contests are held all over the globe, but the one that truly captures the spotlight is the International Mathematical Olympiad (IMO).

 What Makes a Math Competition “the Best”?